-majority in the Province in which he aguardian on behalf of the Athlete), the Regional Association) and Canada Da CDS Championship Rule 8.03, her Association), CDS and the World Dareferred to as "the Associations") from demands, and damages howsoever at Associations by reason of any action or third party or third parties in whole or it dancing in any way.
-In particular, but we understand that many DanceSport adjunct judge an Athlete who has taught accordingly if I teach as permitted underisk of not being judged by some Dance by teaching dancing or coaching Dance may not look to (name of Athlete's Redamages, contribution or other relief with I acknowledge that I have been given to the opportunity to seek legal advice regarding and obligations of the minor of whom I am a
+(name of Athlete or where an Athlete is not of the age of Ι, majority in the Province in which he or she resides, the name of his or her legal quardian on behalf of the Athlete), the undersigned, in return for (name of Athlete's Regional Association) and Canada DanceSport (CDS) to permit me to teach under CDS Championship Rule 8.03, hereby release (name of Athlete's Regional Association), CDS and the World DanceSport Federation (WDSF) (hereinafter referred to as "the Associations") from any and all actions, causes of action, claims, demands, and damages howsoever arising which hereafter I may have against the Associations by reason of any action or decision which may be taken against me by a third party or third parties in whole or in part because I have engaged in teaching of dancing in any way.
+In particular, but without limiting the generality of this Release, I understand that many DanceSport adjudicators might take the position that they may not judge an Athlete who has taught dancing or coached DanceSport, and that accordingly if I teach as permitted under the CDS Championship Rules.
+I may be at risk of not being judged by some DanceSport adjudicators.
+All risks that I undertake by teaching dancing or coaching DanceSport are accordingly my own risks, and I may not look to (name of Athlete's Regional Association), CDS or WDSF for any damages, contribution or other relief with respect thereto.

+I acknowledge that I have been given the opportunity to seek legal advice regarding my rights and obligations (or the rights and obligations of the minor of whom I am a guardian) under this Release, prior to signing it.

 DATE SIGNED:

 NAME: SIGNATURE:

 WITNESS NAME: SIGNATURE: